 The exuberant weed cracking the sidewalk, the fantastical profusion and power of the wild world, chaotic landscapes born of our increasingly extreme face-offs with nature—our unions and collisions are explosive, fracturing.
-Yet there is beauty in it.
+Yet there is beauty.
 Nature is an indifferent witness to our history and our issues, reclaiming ground without malice.
+Nature will win.

-I most often work with collaged images as grounds: laser prints, photos I take or find, cutouts from magazines, calendars, and books.
-I might bury them, but I feel their call-and-response with the paint and the alchemy that happens there.
-The picture plane is often in flux, the images may be a slow burn, but they are always the provocation for the brushstrokes around and over them: leaves and vines through a Rockaway warehouse skylight ("Radiant Breach), receding banks of blossoms at the New York Botanical Gardens (“Chaos Bouquet”), the landscape of a Bronx cemetery (“A New Equilibrium”), an upside-down New England harbor (“Harbor Flip”), fractured landscapes accidentally pocket-shot and raindrops on a feather (“A Weed Can Crack the Sidewalk”), a moss-covered tabletop in sun and shadow (“Shine On”).
+I work with collaged images as grounds: laser prints, photos I take or find, cutouts from magazines, calendars, and books.
+These images create a different compositional space; I might bury them, but I feel their call-and-response with the paint and the alchemy that happens there.
+The picture plane is often in flux, the images may be a slow burn, but they are always the provocation for the brushstrokes around and over them: leaves and vines through a Rockaway warehouse skylight ("Radiant Breach), receding banks of blossoms at the New York Botanical Gardens (“Chaos Bouquet”), the landscape of a Bronx cemetery (“A Different Equilibrium”), fractured landscapes accidentally pocket-shot (“A Weed Can Crack the Sidewalk”), a moss-covered tabletop in sun and shadow (“Shine On”).

 The "Pandemic Cemetery" series began during the Covid-19 lockdown.
-I live within walking distance of Woodlawn Cemetery, in the Bronx, and going there to draw with another painter, masked and distanced, created a sense of freedom in a compressed situation.
-Pencils, colored pencils, charcoal, pastels, ink, markers, crayons—the contents of all the coffee cans in my studio came into play, along with ideas about memory, life, and death.
+I live in walking distance of Woodlawn Cemetery, in the Bronx.
+Drawing there with another painter, masked and social-distanced, created a sense of freedom in a compressed situation.
+Colored pencils, charcoal, pastels, ink, markers, crayons—the contents of all the coffee cans in my studio came into play, along with ideas about memory, life, and death.
 How we will look back on that time, and how it will change us.

 The “Books” series has wound through my studio life, reflecting my attraction to found materials and thoughts about the book as record.
 The pieces have become something of a journal—fired clay from a Philadelphia clay studio, scrap wood collected while scrounging around the not-yet-gentrified Lower East Side, found objects from the NYC streets.
 My ongoing immersion in collage and mixed media finds its most solid expression in these pieces.
 Many of the titles play with my affection for years of paperbacks I cannot part with.